-(a) The Chair or the Executive Director [shall] will assign to a panel consisting of at least three Board members, or may assign to the F[f]ull Board for review, all C[c]ases which have been fully investigated, and such other C[c]ases or categories of C[c]ases as the Board may [by resolution from time to time determine] determine by resolution.
+(a) The Chair or the Executive Director [shall] will assign to a panel consisting of at least three Board members, or may assign to the F[f]ull Board for review, all $\underline{C}[c]$ as which have been fully investigated, and such other $\underline{C}[c]$ as or categories of $\underline{C}[c]$ as as the Board may [by resolution from time to time determine] determine by resolution.

-(b) Pursuant to Chapter 18-A §440 (c)(2) of the New York City Charter, no panel shall consist exclusively of members designated by the Council, Police Commissioner or selected by the Mayor.
-Panel membership [shall] will be determined by the Chair, but each panel [shall] must consist of at least one member designated by City Council, at least one designated by the Police Commissioner, and at least one designated by the Mayor: unless such a panel composition would interfere with or unreasonably delay the Civilian Complaint Review Board's operations.
-Panel membership [shall] will be rotated on a regular basis.

-(c) If the Chair or the Executive Director determines that circumstances require it, the Chair or the Executive Director may re-assign a Case to a new panel.
+- (b) Pursuant to Chapter 18-A §440 (c)(2) of the New York City Charter, no panel will consist exclusively of members designated by the Council, Police Commissioner or selected by the Mayor.
+Panel membership [shall] will be determined by the Chair, but each panel [shall] will consist of at least one member designated by City Council, at least one designated by the Police Commissioner, and at least one designated by the Mayor; unless such a panel composition would interfere with or unreasonably delay the Civilian Complaint Review Board's operations.
+Panel membership [shall] will be rotated on a regular basis. - (c) If the Chair or the Executive Director determines that circumstances require it, the Chair or the Executive Director may re-assign a Case to a new panel. - § 9.

-§ 9.
 Section 1-32 of Subchapter D of Chapter 1 of Title 38-A of the Rules of the City of New York is amended to read as follows: